ssfsx17/ffpnp/Jobs/Necromancer.md

 ### Dark Arts T7

+Create Rage Zombie (120 MP) - Creates a rage zombie.
+It has average monster stats of your experience level, except it is undead, and its maximum HP is doubled.
+You can only maintain one rage zombie at a time.

 Chaos Drive (38 MP) (multi) - Intellect * Level * 3 magical lightning damage, and attempt to cause Disable and Immobilize statuses (12).

 ### Dark Arts T8